0xsh1n/Pumptivity/README.md

  </p>

- > :warning: **Please Read Before Using it:** Once again, using Selfbot violates [Discord Tos](https://discord.com/terms), your account is prone to being banned by Discord,If that happens we are not responsible as a developer, because it's at your own risk.
+ > :warning: **Please Read Before Using it:** Using Selfbot violates [Discord Tos](https://discord.com/terms), your account is prone to being banned by Discord,If that happens we are not responsible as a developer, because it's at your own risk.

  > :memo: **Installation**
  > - Download Zip